 We discourage administration of medication in school.
-However, if your physician decides it is necessary for your child to receive any medication during school hours, a "Parent's Request to Administer Medication in School" form must be filled out.
-This policy applies to the administration of all medications, including eye drops and eardrops.
-All containers must be properly labeled with the child's name, and name and dosage of drug.
+However, if your physician decides it is necessary for your child to receive any medication REGULARLY during school hours, a "Parent's Request to Administer Medication in School" form must be filled out.
+This policy applies to the administration of all medications, prescription AND over the counter, including eye drops and ear drops.
+All containers must be properly labeled with the child's name, and name and dosage of the drug.
 It is recommended that the first dose of medication be administered at home.